lip6/coriolis/documentation/PythonTutorial/Collections.rst

              disk since it was first loaded.
 Conversely, if the Cell_ has been modified in memory, you will get those modifications.

 #.
-Search, in the ordered list of libraries, the first Cell_ that match the
+Search, in the ordered list of libraries, the first Cell_ that matches the
    requested name.

-   .. note:: It means that if cells with the same name exists in different
+   .. note:: It means that if cells with the same name exist in different
 	     libraries, only the one in the first library will be ever used.
-	     Be also weary of cell files that may remains in the ``WORK_LIB``, they may unexpectedly shadow cells from the libraries.
+	     Be also weary of cell files that may remain in the ``WORK_LIB``, they may unexpectedly shadow cells from the libraries.